 The get_sites command returns a site data.frame, with siteID, latitude, longitude, altitude, SiteName, and SiteDescription.
 Each row represents a unique site.

 We can see that this returns a total of R nrow(all.sites) sites.
 Sites are effectively containers for datasets though.
-Generally it's better to search for datasets.
+Generally it's better to search for datasets, because datasets hold data on species occurrences, abundances, or other measurements of interest.
 When you search for a dataset you can limit the type of dataset, either by looking for specific taxa, or by describing the dataset type.
-Here we will look for all taxa beginning with Pinus in pollen dataset.
-We use the * wildcard to indicate any and all taxa with Pinus in their name:
+Here we will restrict our search to the pollen dataset in Neotoma and all taxa beginning with Pinus.
+We use the * wildcard to indicate any and all taxa beginning with Pinus in their name:

 all.datasets <- get_dataset(loc = c(-140, 50, -110, 65),